-Contract analysis can mean various things, depending on who is conducting the process.
-However, the analysis of a contract should form part of your contract management process
+Contract analysis can include varying aspects, depending on who is conducting the process.
+However, contract analysis should form part of your contract management process

 .
 If it doesn’t already, be sure that to include this important step.
-Continuous analysis allows businesses to break down complex topics into smaller parts to gain a better understanding, drive better decision making and improve existing client relationships.
+The continuous analysis allows businesses to break down complex topics into smaller parts to gain a better understanding, drive better decision making and improve existing client relationships.

 For most businesses, contract data is just another untapped resource.
-If they knew the value of data that a contract can hold, they would bump contract analysis up the priority list of to-dos.
-Effective contract analysis can be a key driver in the success of a business.
+So effective contract analysis can be a key driver in the success of a business.
 The process provides a window into the business’s transactions, allowing teams to improve existing processes, mitigate financial and business risk, and improve future decision making.